GeekAb/picker.js/CONTRIBUTING.md

 ## Bug reports
 A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Good bug reports are extremely helpful, so thanks!

 Guidelines for bug reports:

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.

 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.

 3. **Isolate the problem** &mdash; create a [reduced test case](https://css-tricks.com/reduced-test-cases/) using one of **our** [Codepen templates](#codepen-templates).

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 Do other browsers show the bug differently?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

-Example:

-> Short and descriptive example bug report title
->
-> A summary of the issue and the browser/OS environment in which it occurs.
-If
-> suitable, include the steps required to reproduce the bug.
->
-> 1. This is the first step
-> 2. This is the second step
-> 3. Further steps, etc.
->
-> `<url>` - a link to the reduced test case (via one of our [CodePen templates](#codepen-templates))
->
-> Any other information you want to share that is relevant to the issue being
-> reported.
-This might include the lines of code that you have identified as
-> causing the bug, and potential solutions (and your opinions on their
-> merits).

 ## Codepen templates
 When submitting an issue, you must submit a Codepen demonstrating your issue.
 Please be sure to use the template below that is specific for your `preset`: